 Machine learning has many approaches that constitute it – different types of learning if you will.
 It’s in your Facebook’s News Feed.
 It’s making Tom Cruise’s life a living hell in Minority Report.
 It can even predict when you are going to buy soup.
 Thus, we’ll spare you the nitty-gritty of it and focus on how the technology helps with price prediction.

-In a nutshell, you have analytics software whose machine learning component is using a technique based on a certain statistical model (Gaussian process regression, Bayesian linear regression, multi-task learning and a number of other models) to create algorithms that automatically identify patterns from the data and predict prices based on that information.
-Patterns from huge data sets range from competitors’ pricing and inventory, purchase histories, product preferences to product demand and anything closely related to pricing.
+In a nutshell, you have pricing analytics software whose machine learning component is using a technique based on a certain statistical model (Gaussian process regression, Bayesian linear regression, multi-task learning and a number of other models) to create algorithms that automatically identify patterns from the data and predict prices based on that information.
+Patterns from huge data sets range from competitors’ pricing and inventory, purchase histories, product preferences to product demand, and anything closely related to pricing.

 As you can imagine, these parameters are constantly in flux, which is where machine learning comes in and adds a bit of nuance to the whole process that goes beyond simple price history.
-Suddenly, you have an accurate prediction of customer behavior, a whole system built around the individual and its needs.
+Suddenly, you have an accurate prediction of customer behavior, a whole system built around the individual, and its needs.
 All of this is followed by high levels of automation, where the execution of produced data-driven insights is instantly applied.

 It’s actually a practice that has been around for a few years.
 Back in 2014, Amazon was granted a predictive stocking patent that allowed the online retailer to cut down on delivery time and cost by predicting what buyers are going to buy before they actually buy it.
 That’s just one of the ways the company is deeply integrated with AI.
-For instance, sophisticated sorting algorithms are in charge of its warehouses.
+For instance, sophisticated sorting algorithms are in charge of their warehouses.
 When an order comes through, the system almost immediately works out where the item is in its inventory and then dispatches a human worker to go fetch it.

 With prices, it’s a bit more complicated than that as there are more factors to consider.
 However, the basic principle is the same due to the highly complex and sophisticated nature of the technology.
-You have a pricing engine that helps you monitor competitor prices real-time.
+You have a pricing engine that helps you monitor competitor prices in real-time.
 It then sorts them out and compares them to similar products, depending on the wide range of attributes selected, and ultimately optimizes prices.

-What’s in it for the retailers?
+What’s in it for the retailers to predict prices?

 For once, they get price predictions and optimizations according to numerous market fluctuations that go in line with their pricing and volume goals, among others.
 Thus, the ever-elusive pricing is no longer a problem.
 There is no Indiana Jones-like adventure to find that pricing sweet spot that will attract and retain the customers whilst raising the level of profit margins.
 In a way, retailers get an effective guide for their retail life cycle decisions.

 Also, they get precious time back.
-Automated solutions are the future of retailing, even if they are still on the margins.
+Automated AI pricing solutions are the future of retailing, even if they are still on the margins.
 They handily reduce the enormous amounts of time need for manual labor regarding tracking the prices of your competition.
 By leaving everything in the hands of automated analytics software, retailers, both online and offline, have more time to focus on other important and time-demanding aspects of their business.

 However, the benefits of technology don’t stop there.
 With the scope of modern technology, it would be foolish to think that there is only a single layer of this cake.
 Retailers also get to center their operations around customers and deliver them a personalized experience which matches their browsing history and wish lists with cross-sell and up-sell recommendations as it’s all part of the package.
 They get automated re-orders whenever certain product stocks fall below minimum required levels.
 Assortment optimization?
 Check.
 Various adjustments according to the occasion, competitor Intel, product, category, season and consumer behavior?
 Check.